 To safeguard individuals and to ensure the integrity and reliability of information services, UCD has a number of 'Use Policies'.
 These are designed to ensure that the University can offer the widest possible range of services to its community.
 The policies are not intended to limit use of the University's information services.
-The relevant issues are addressed in the <a href="https://www.ucceptable.com/ucceptable-
+The relevant issues are addressed in the UCD Information Technology Services Acceptable Use Policy.